Published:

 1. Why food trucks and market stalls must sell online and on-site today

-Scenario A: Pre-ordering and pick-up
+Scenario A: Pre-order and Pick-up

 Scenario B: Walk-in customers on-site